lukeed/resolve.exports/readme.md

 Type: `boolean` <br>
 Default: `false`

-When truthy, the `"require"` field is added to the list of allowed/known conditions.
+When truthy, the `"require"` field is added to the list of allowed/known conditions. <br>
 Otherwise the `"import"` field is added instead.

 #### options.browser
 Type: `boolean` <br>
 Default: `false`

-When truthy, the `"browser"` field is added to the list of allowed/known conditions.
+When truthy, the `"browser"` field is added to the list of allowed/known conditions. <br>
 Otherwise the `"node"` field is added instead.

 #### options.conditions
 Type: `string[]` <br>